avest/z9debug/README.md

 # use to have to pass the variable name...
 debug::variable($my_var, 'my_var');
 ```
-Retying the name of a variable always bothered me.
+Retyping the name of a variable always bothered me.
 The solution was to save a copy of the PHP code
 file that has the debug statement and to then parse that line of code at the time of rendering the
 console page.
 The debug::variable() statement is much cleaner now.